crush-157/serverless-saga/README.md

 If you do start the server in the background be sure to have it running when you start configuring the context.

-As we're using the script to setup Fn you can skip the "Fn Manual Install" section
+As we're using the script to setup Fn you can skip the "Fn Manual Install" section.

 Once you've got your Fn server up and running, you should be ready to create your first function.

-## <a name="create-your-first-function"/> Create your first function
+## <a name="create"/> Creating functions
 Fn uses Docker containers as function primitives.
 This means that you can write functions in any language that can run in a Docker container.
 You can even run a shell script as a function if you like.

 However the easiest way to create a function is with the help of an FDK (Function Development Kit).
 The FDK takes care of: